scyfris/cognitive_rpg/obsidian/Scripts/Pilot (Chapter 1)/Scene 1.md

 Hi Team,

-I noticed unexpected surges in quantum entanglement patterns that appear unrelated to external factors.
-However, I suspect it might be due to our environmental monitoring and experimental setup.
+I noticed unexpected numbers in our data from the most recent quantum entanglement experiment.
+So far, we haven't found a good explanation for them.
+However, I suspect it might be due to malfunctioning equipment or inaccurate measurements.
 Let's discuss this at our next meeting.

 Best,
 Mike

 **Alex:** *Dr. Chen's our research lead for this project.
-Unexpected surges unrelated to external factors are pretty much always due to mistakes in environmental monitoring or experimental setup.
 The meeting's tomorrow, so I'll need to take a look at the data tonight if I am to contribute anything meaningful...*

 **Alex:** *...*